-The abrasive grains must bring a certain hardness, toughness, thermal resistance and chemical resistance to a material removal process.
-Abrasive can be used in conjunction with bonds and pore formers in fixed abrasive grinding wheels which will determine their wear resistance.
+The lapping abrasive grains must bring a certain hardness, toughness, thermal resistance and chemical resistance to a material removal process.
+Consumable lapping abrasive can be used in conjunction with bonds and pore formers in fixed abrasive diamond grinding wheels which will determine their wear resistance.

 Aluminium Oxide (Al2O3)is typically used for achieving a fine lapped finish on softer materials prior to polishing.
 E.g. brass, glass.
 This is the softest (in relative terms) and most “friable” fused synthetic lapping abrasive offered by Lapmaster Wolters.
 Because of this materials friability it is considered a fine finishing abrasive.
 In terms of stock removal, aluminum oxide is efficient for cutting materials with a Rockwell “C” scale hardness up to 54.
 Although, aluminum oxide is sometimes used to process materials harder than 54C to generate a specific surface roughness, it is normally after a roughing step with a more suitable abrasive.
 There are two forms of aluminum oxide offered by Lapmaster Wolters.
 The most common product is technically called micro-graded dark brown fused aluminum oxide and the other type is micro-graded calcined white alumina.

 What are metallographic lapping calcined aluminum oxide consumables?

 This form of aluminum oxide is recommended for electronic materials processing.
 The reason for this is the minimal depth of component material subsurface damage created by the more gentle cutting action of this materials non-fused, flat plate like crystals.
 The cutting action is less stressful because the crystals slide and shave stock from the component instead of gouging a chip of material as a blocky shaped fused crystal does.
 The flat shape of the crystal helps minimize cutting pressure by contacting more area of the component thus distributing the cutting force over a larger area.